 Disney California Adventure Park Refurbishment and Updates

 Grizzly River Run – This attraction receives an annual refurbishment due to the fact that it’s based around running water and the rocks/wood need to be dealt with frequently.
-Last we check the water was running, the boats were floating and team trainings were happening.
-We expect this attraction to open any day now!
+It’s now open for guests!

 Ariel’s Undersea Adventure – Now open but was being worked on during A Touch of Disney.
 The front has been refurbished and so has the inside.
 Nothing crazy.
 Just new coats of paint and a fresh clean look!